steveno/steveno.github.io/_posts/2024/08/2024-08-17-how-i-build-my-resume.md

 `includegraphics` commands to include links to my GitHub and LinkedIn profile as pictures of thier logos and and a closing `end{document}`.

+## Conclusion
+If that was too much to follow, or you just want to crib off an example, I have luckily for you created a [template repository](https://github.com/steveno/resume_template) where you can find everything I covered here.